Cincinnati vs. Notre Dame NCAA Football Odds, Plays and Insights | October 2, 2021

 - Cincinnati's games this year have gone over the total in two out of three opportunities (66.7%).

-- When Cincinnati scores more than 23.3 points, it is 2-1 against the spread and 3-0 overall.
+- When Cincinnati records more than 23.3 points, it is 2-1 against the spread and 3-0 overall.

 - Cincinnati is 1-1 against the spread and 2-0 overall when the team totals more than 364.3 yards.

-- This year, the Bearcats have six turnovers, five fewer than the Fighting Irish have takeaways (11).
+- The Bearcats have turned the ball over six times this season, five fewer than the Fighting Irish have forced (11).

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.